-The Boards of the two schools believe it is in the best interest of the schools and the pupils - parents and communities that they serve - that the two schools formally come together in a “hard federation”.
+The Governing Bodies of the two schools believe it is in the best interest of the schools and the pupils - parents and communities that they serve - that the two schools formally come together in a “hard federation”.
 This document sets out the thinking behind this policy and asks for your input in developing the future model.

 Background